Why do you need a special iPhone app for shooting the stars?

 - Experiment with focusing and exposure time and take lots of photos.

 With both apps I have made pictures of the starry sky that reflect reality well.
 The stars are not very bright due to the city light.
 Slow Shutter Cam remains my favorite app for shooting with slow shutter speeds.
 Because of the good results with the fully automatic Stars mode, I will use NightCap more often for photographing the starry sky.

 Update: If you have an iPhone 11, you can photograph the night sky with the Night mode.
 There is no need to download an app.

 The photo I made with Slow Shutter Cam has been edited in Snapseed as follows:

 - I removed the line caused by a moving car with tools / healing.

 - I increased the contrast with tools / tune image / ambiance -100.

 - With tools / selective I made the horizon slightly lighter so that the silhouette of the windmill became more visible.

 - Finally, I applied the filter tools / grainy film A03 with the +20 setting.

-Maybe you want to view my Snapseed manual for easy-to-follow instructions and video tutorials.
+Maybe you want to view my Snapseed tutorial for easy-to-follow instructions and video tutorials.